Chalarangelo/30-seconds-of-interviews/README.md

 <details>
 <summary>View answer</summary>

 Functional programming is a paradigm in which programs are built in a declarative manner using pure functions that avoid shared state and mutable data.
 Functions that always return the same value for the same input and don't produce side effects are the pillar of functional programming.
-Many programmers consider this to be the best approach to software development as it reduces bugs and mental overhead.
+Many programmers consider this to be the best approach to software development as it reduces bugs and cognitive load.

 #### Good to hear